-1. Strategy, objectives, design: Develop a statewide strategy and coordinated design analysis methods, and quality assurance procedures, building on existing programs currently house marine contamination data.
-Identify and/or create a central access point for data, using one of the several existing databases or perhaps CEDEN Develop statewide assessment method for combining and integrating data from existing programs
+1. Strategy, objectives, design: Develop a statewide strategy and coordinated design for addressing contamination in marine waters, building on existing programs 2.
+Indicators and methods: Develop standardized list of indicators, sampling and analysis methods, and quality assurance procedures, building on existing programs 3.
+Data management: Improve coordination of the several databases that currently house marine contamination data.
+Identify and/or create a central access point for data, using one of the several existing databases or perhaps CEDEN 4.
+Consistency of assessment Develop statewide assessment method for combining